View Bot Defense Dashboards and Reports

 Traffic Analyzer

-The Traffic Analyzer report provides detailed insight into human, benign bot (good bot), bad bot and other traffic on the HTTP load balancer.
+The Traffic Analyzer report provides detailed insight into human, benign bot (good bot), bad bot and other traffic analyzed by Bot Defense.
 View traffic as a bar chart or an area chart.
 Hover over the charts to view traffic totals for specific times.

-To view the Traffic Analyzer, in Bot Defense, from the navigation menu, click Report > Traffic Analyzer.
+To view the Traffic Analyzer, in Bot Defense, from the navigation menu, select Report > Traffic Analyzer.

 Figure: Traffic Analyzer